June 26th, 2010

 Break the china grass into small pieces and soak in 1 1/2 cups water for about 10 minutes until it becomes soft.

-In a food processor fitted with the metal blade or blender place the strained yogurt and panir cheese or cottage cheese and process until smooth and creamy.
-Transfer this to a mixing bowl.
+In a food processor fitted with the metal blade or blender, place the strained yogurt, panir cheese or cottage cheese and the sugar and process until smooth and creamy.
+Transfer this to a mixing bowl, stir in the vanilla extract and mix well with a whisk.

 In a sauce pan, heat the mango puree over a medium flame.
 Do not allow this to boil.

-In another saucepan place the chinagrass and water mixture and stir on low heat until it melts completely, about 5 to 6 minutes.
+In another saucepan place the chinagrass and water mixture and stir on low heat until it melts completely.
+This can take about 10 minutes.
 Do not allow this to boil.

 After the chinagrass melts completely, pour the hot china grass solution into the hot mango puree, stirring all the while.

-Slowly add the mango mixture into the yogurt and cheese mixture, stir in the sugar and vanilla extract and beat well with a wire whisk until well blended.
+Slowly add the mango mixture into the yogurt and cheese mixture and beat well with a wire whisk until well blended.

-Pour this mixture over the prepared crust, level with a spoon and chill in the refrigerator for 3 to 4 hours.
+Pour this mixture over the prepared crust, level with a spoon and chill in the refrigerator for about an hour.
+Allow the cheesecake to set for an hour or so before spreading the glaze over it.

 For the Mango Glaze: